Jesse-Alves/Deep-Learning-Development/README.md

 # Deep-Learning-Developments
 This is a study repository, where some neural networks are developed with study intention.
+The projects here are still in development.